Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: Introduction

 \section{Introduction}

-Although search engines primarily focused on textual data~\citep{singhal2001modern}, the information that would satisfy users' search needs is ubiquitous to different modalities.
-A user query can be answered with the knowledge in variant formats, a text piece, or a picture.
-The growth of multi-media content has been one of the most notable trends on the internet~\citep{mei2014multimedia}.
-Various studies have proved that users prefer more vivid multi-media content in search results~\citep{datta2008image}.
+Although search engines primarily focus on textual data~\citep{singhal2001modern}, multi-media is necessary to satisfy user needs during retrieval.
+A user query can be answered by the information in variant formats, such as a text document, or a picture.
+The growth of multi-media content has been one of the most notable trends on the internet~\citep{mei2014multimedia}, and various studies have proved that users prefer more vivid multi-media content in search results~\citep{datta2008image}.

-Current multi-media search systems tackle this problem via divide-and-conquer.
-They conduct a search in individual modality, text, image, video, etc.~\citep{bajaj2016ms,grubinger2008overview,kwiatkowski2019natural,awad2021trecvid}, and then fuse the retrieval results from various verticals together, e.g., using federated search and building another ranking layer on the top of individual modality search engine~\citep{escalante2008late,grubinger2008overview}.
-As shown in Figure~\ref{fig:intro1a}, each single-modality retrieval designs one or more models for searching related sources, and then the single-modality retrieval results are fused to satisfy the needs of multi-modality.
+Current multi-media search systems often employ a divide-and-conquer approach.
+As shown in Figure~\ref{fig:intro1a}, they first conduct search in individual modalities, including text, image, video, etc.~\citep{bajaj2016ms,grubinger2008overview,kwiatkowski2019natural,awad2021trecvid}, and then fuse the retrieval results from various verticals together, e.g., building another ranking layer on top of these single/cross modality retrievers~\citep{escalante2008late,grubinger2008overview}.
+Both relevance modeling and retrieval result fusion are usually entwined to achieve more accurate multi-modal retrieval results.
+However, due to the modality gap, they can be only pipeline-modeled in divide-and-conquer, making it challenging to fuse retrieval results from different modalities.

-In this paper, we explore the potential of universal multi-modality retrieval to overcome the challenges in divide-and-conquer systems, which derives from the stage that fuses retrieval results from different modalities.
-Illustrated in Figure~\ref{fig:intro1b}, universal multi-modality retrieval maps user queries and multi-modality sources to one universal embedding space and retrieves multi-modality candidates via one KNN search operation.
-As a result, the relevance modeling, cross-modality matching, and retrieval result weighting/fusion are done by one unified model.
+In this paper, we explore the potential of universal multi-modal retrieval to build an end-to-end model and retrieve multi-modality documents for user queries.
+Illustrated in Figure~\ref{fig:intro1b}, universal multi-modal retrieval maps queries and multi-modality resources to one universal embedding space and retrieves multi-modality candidates via KNN search.
+As a result, the relevance modeling, cross-modality matching, and retrieval result fusion are done by one model.

-More specifically, we focus on two modalities, text and image, and propose two techniques to build a Vision-Language Universal Search model (VL-UnivSearch): universal embedding optimization and image verbalization.
-When routing retrieved modalities, universal multi-modality retrieval models should regard each modality equally and calibrate the retrieval results according to the information need of users.
-VL-UnivSearch optimizes the universal embedding space with hard negatives~\citep{xiong2020approximate} and balances the modalities of these negatives to alleviate the modality preference during retrieval.
-Furthermore, VL-UnivSearch comes up with an image verbalization method, which paraphrases the image facts in natural language to enhance the textural representations of images.
-It helps bridge the modality gap between images and texts in the raw data space.